mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 While the need to have observability in place is not controversial in the industry, in reality the collected data is often not looked at by anyone.
-Every engineer has seen Grafana dashboards that nobody has looked at in weeks and months or Sentry projects with 1000s of unresolved errors that just end up being ignored as they are overwhelming anyway.
+Every engineer has witnessed Grafana dashboards that nobody has looked at in weeks or Sentry projects with thousands of unresolved errors that just end up being ignored as the amount of data simply is overwhelming.
 Teams that operate at peak efficiency will look at their data and at least be aware of sudden spikes that often indicate things going differently than they should have.
 In fact, some of these teams even go a step further by collecting their own custom metrics or customizing how traces are recorded and woven together to get the most of their data.